nathom/streamrip/README.md

-For more help and examples
+## Troubleshooting

+First, consult the help pages and their example commands.

 ```bash
 rip --help